List of major liberal parties considered right: Historical

-Right-wing to far-right conservaitve parties using the party name "Liberal"
+Right-wing to far-right conservative parties using the party name "Liberal"

-Some related terms like Libertarianism are usually associated with right-wing politics.
-Similarly conservative parties in South Korea usually use variation of Jayu which might be translated as "liberal".

-These political parties have "Liberal" in their party names, but most of them deviate from the general liberal principles:
+Some related terms like libertarianism (representing economic liberalism, neoliberalism, and right-libertarianism in what otherwise is called classical liberalism and libertarianism in the United States) are usually associated with right-wing politics.
+Similarly, conservative parties in South Korea usually use variation of Jayu, which might be translated as "liberal".
+These political parties have "Liberal" in their party names but most of them deviate from the general liberal principles.